saivarunkotha/UMBC-DATA606-Capstone/docs/fake_news_report_proposal.md

 ### What is it about?

-This project focuses on detecting and classifying fake news using machine learning techniques.
-The increase in the amount of misleading and fabricated news on the internet has raised many concerns about its societal and political implications, and ability to identify fake news .
+This project focuses on detecting and classifying fake news using machine learning techniques(mainly SVM)and MLP techniques.
+The increase in the amount of misleading and fabricated news on the internet has raised many concerns about its societal and political implications, and ability to identify fake news.
+The goal is to create an accurate model for distinguishing real/fake news.

 ### Why does it matter?

-Fake news can influence public opinion, change facts, and lead to significant consequences in areas such as politics, health, and social behavior.
-It is essential to develop reliable methods to identify and classify false information to maintain the integrity of information consumed by the public.
+Fake news can influence public opinion, change facts, and lead to significant consequences in areas such as politics, health.
+The spread of misinformation is increased greatly by the social media.
+It is essential to develop efficient and reliable models to identify and classify false information to maintain the integrity of information consumed by the public.

 ### Research Questions:

-1. Can we use NLP techniques to extract meaningful features from text to classify news articles as real or fake?
+1. Can we accurately classify news articles as real/fake using SVM model?
-2. Which machine learning models perform best in classifying news articles as fake or real?
+2. Which machine learning models perform best in classifying news articles as fake or real(using metrics such as accuracy, precision, recall)?
+3. Can we use any NLP techniques such as TF-IDF and sentiment analysis to enhance the model's performance?
-3. How can we improve the accuracy of fake news detection?
+4. How can we improve the accuracy of fake news detection?

 ---